Top

 In every case, we focus on negotiating an agreed-upon custody, child support, and parenting plan that fits the family’s values and unique circumstances, fosters a strong and civil co-parenting relationship to the extent possible, and minimizes future disputes.
 But we are also ready to litigate these issues through trial when necessary to achieve our client's goals and protect the best interests of the children.

-Collaborative Divorce in Texas
+Collaborative Divorce In Texas

 Our family law firm has guided numerous clients through the collaborative divorce process to avoid the cost, stress, and uncertainty of adversarial litigation.
 Collaborative divorce is a confidential settlement process where specially trained lawyers help spouses negotiate a binding divorce agreement without going to court.
 The collaborative process incentivizes both spouses to settle – because if they don’t reach a final agreement in this process, they must start over, hire new lawyers, and proceed with formal litigation.

 Collaborative divorce is often an effective option for wealthy individuals and public figures who value privacy, parents who want to protect their kids from chaotic litigation, and spouses who need a more creative, tailored approach to resolve a complex divorce.
 But it is not the right fit for every case.
-For a collaborative divorce to be successful, the spouses and their lawyers must strive to set aside the emotionally charged conflict that broke the marriage, deal in good faith and commit to achieving a “win-win” outcome.
+For a collaborative divorce to be successful, the spouses and their lawyers must strive to set aside the emotionally charged conflict that broke the marriage, deal in good faith, and commit to achieving a “win-win” outcome.

-Consult with a Divorce Lawyer in Dallas
+Consult With a Divorce Lawyer in Dallas

 Our Values What Sets Us Apart